Six steps to telling your story

-Perhaps your story’s focus is someone who’s just started a new business, overcome adversity or achieved outstanding feats for charity, or maybe they’re providing valuable insight into a vital industry issue?
+While your central character doesn’t need to be superhuman, perhaps your story’s focus is on someone who’s just started a new business, overcome adversity, achieved outstanding feats for charity or maybe they’re providing valuable insight into a vital issue for industry or society?
 If they’re informative and entertaining, these characters are your story’s heroes.

 3. Have a point